 1. In computer programming, to bind is to create a connection between two or more programming objects for a specified amount of time.

 2. In computer networking, bind allows a resource to be sent or received.
 For example, one may bind a request to TCP/IP indicating that it is ready to receive or send information.

-3. In IBM's System Network Architecture, to bind is to setup a session between two logical units or network end points prior to communicating.
+3. In IBM's System Network Architecture, to bind is to set up a session between two logical units or network end points before communicating.

 4. When referring to the computer keyboard or gaming, a binding or key binding refers to assigning an action to a single key.
 For example, a player could bind their keyboard spacebar to shoot a gun in a game, however, another player may have their spacebar key bound to jump their character.
 Key bindings are usually found within a game's options or controls.